zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

     attributeNodes.txt
     attributeGroups.txt
     vrayAEFunctions.mel
+    domeVrayRender.py

-**Note:** The 4 vray script files listed above already exist in the standard vray install.
+**Note:** Several of the vray script files listed above already exist in the standard vray install.
 Those items need to be replaced with new ones that have the DomemasterStereo and LatLongStereo modules integrated in the settings.
 You should make a backup copy of the original files so you can restore them if required.

 ### Mac 64-bit ###